Can a legally emancipated minor serve liquor in Alabama?

 Answer:

-(1) It shall be unlawful for any minor to sell, serve, dispense or consume alcoholic beverages on any licensed premises.
+(1) It is illegal for any minor to sell, serve, dispense, or consume alcoholic beverages on licensed premises.

-(2) This prohibition shall not apply to a minor employee of a wholesale licensee or an off premises retail licensee to handle, transport or sell beer or table wine, provided there is an adult employee in attendance at all times.
+(2) This rule does not apply to minor employees of wholesale or off-premises retail licensees who can handle, transport, or sell beer or table wine, as long as an adult employee is present at all times.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.